 Topics will include philosophical views of and by women, an examination of the extent to which gender related values underlie and permeate philosophical method and theory, and an examination of ways in which gender interrelates with other social categories such as race, ethnicity, and class.
 Variable.
 Recommended: 3 cr. in philosophy or WMST 201.
 GEP Group F.

 PHIL 410 Philosophy of Law

+3 cr.

 Leading issues in the philosophy of law.
 Such topics as the nature of law and its relation to morality, the concept of responsibility, and the justification of punishment.
 Highly recommended for those interested in the theory of legal concepts and legal reasoning.
 Fall.
 Recommended: 3 cr. in philosophy.

 PHIL 451 Seminar in Existentialism

+3 cr.

 Origins of existential thought in Kierkegaard and its subsequent development in Heidegger, Jaspers, Marcel, Sartre, Merleau-Ponty, and Ricoeur.
 Such concepts as existence, historicity, freedom, and consciousness.
 Credit cannot be earned for both PHIL 451 and PHIL 407.
 Variable.
 Prerequisite: 15 cr. in philosophy or permission of instructor.
 Capstone.

 PHIL 452 Seminar in Contemporary Metaphysics

+3 cr.

 Contemporary approaches to problems in both special and general metaphysics.
 Problems in special metaphysics such as free will, personal identity, mind-body, and immortality.
 Problems in general metaphysics such as universals, substance, change, and time.
 Credit cannot be earned for both PHIL 452 and PHIL 412.
 Variable.
 Prerequisite: 15 cr. in philosophy or permission of instructor.
 Capstone.

 PHIL 455 Seminar in Philosophy

 3 cr.

 An in-depth exploration in a seminar format of some area or philosophy of some philosophical problem or topic selected by the instructor.
-Repeatable, with different subject matter, to 6 credits.
+Repeatable for maximum of 6 credits if topics are substantially different.
 Variable.
 Prerequisite: 15 cr. in philosophy or permission of instructor.
 Capstone.

 PHIL 490 Special Topics in Philosophy

+3 cr.

 In-depth analysis of a topic, selected by instructor, for development thematically or historically.
-Repeatable, on a different topic, to 6 credits.
+Repeatable for maximum of 6 credits if topics are substantially different.
 Variable.
 Recommended: 3 cr. in philosophy.

-PHIL 499 Individual Research in Philosophy

-1 to 6 cr.
+PHIL 499 Individual Research in Philosophy 1 to 6 cr.

 Independent study of a philosopher, period, movement, or problem, initiated by student in consultation with instructor.
+Repeatable for maximum of 6 credits.
 Variable.
 Prerequisites: 12 cr. in philosophy and permission of instructor.

+PHYSICS

 Physics

 Physical Science

 PHSC 100 Cosmic Concepts

+3 cr.

 A descriptive approach to the major physical concepts developed over the past four centuries and their relationship to the historical and philosophical context in which they arose.
 Emphasis will be on the origin, meaning, significance, and limitations of these concepts.
 Every semester.
 GEP Group C.

 PHSC 101 Measurement

+1 cr.

 A laboratory experience in observation, measurement, graphical analysis, and discovery in Physical Science.
 Designed for non-science majors.
-One twohour laboratory per week.
+One two-hour laboratory per week.
 Every semester.
 Prerequisite or corequisite: PHSC 100.
 GEP Group C.

 PHSC 201 Physical Science I

+3 cr.

 Physical phenomena and their role in modern society: the basic concepts of classical physics and their application.
 Students weak in mathematics should take MATH 104 before enrolling.
 Variable.

 PHSC 202 Physical Science II

+3 cr.

 Continuation of Physical Science I with emphasis on the basic concepts of modern physics and chemistry.
 Students weak in mathematics should take MATH 104 before enrolling.
 Variable.
 Prerequisite: PHSC 201.

 PHSC 203 Physical Science

+4 cr.

 Physical phenomena and their role in modern society: basic concepts of physics, chemistry, and astronomy, with energy and environment as the unifying theme.
 Three hrs. lecture and 3 hrs. lab.
 Every semester.
 Intended for education majors.
 GEP Group C.

 PHSC 205 Descriptive Meteorology

 3 cr.